ashrit725-beep/studio/README.md

 ### The Problem We're Solving

-Fake IDs have gotten dangerously good.
-Today's technology makes it easy to create convincing forgeries that put businesses and organizations at risk.
-Traditional manual checks just can't keep up, opening the door to everything from financial fraud to serious security threats.

-While powerful verification tools exist, they're built for large corporations and come with a hefty price tag, leaving smaller businesses and organizations vulnerable.
+Fake IDs have gotten dangerously good, creating huge risks for businesses that still rely on manual checks.
+While powerful verification tools exist, they're built for large corporations with deep pockets, leaving smaller organizations unprotected and vulnerable to fraud.

-AI-NaMo is here to change that.
-We're providing a free, simple, and reliable way for anyone to spot a fake ID with confidence.

 ### How We Know This is a Real Problem: Statistics & Sources